groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

         // Load the document into a Signature instance using (Signature signature = new Signature("input.pdf"))
         {
-            // Create a new TextSignOptions object
+            // Create a new QrCodeSignOptions object
             TextSignOptions options = new TextSignOptions("John Smith")
             {
                 // Configure all the necessary options